-When deploying a FortiGate-VM on public cloud, you determine the license type (PAYG or BYOL) during deployment.
+When deploying a FortiGate-VM on public cloud, you determine the license type (on-demand or BYOL) during deployment.
 The license type is fixed for the VM's lifetime.
 The image that you use to deploy the FortiGate-VM on the public cloud marketplace predetermines the license type.

 Migrating a FortiGate-VM instance from one license type to another requires a new deployment.
 You cannot simply switch license types on the same VM instance.
 However, you can migrate the configuration between two VMs running as different license types.
-There are also FortiOS feature differences between PAYG and BYOL license types.
-For example, a FortiGate-VM PAYG instance is packaged with Unified Threat Management protection and does not support VDOMs, whereas a FortiGate-VM BYOL instance supports greater protection levels and features depending on its contract.
+There are also FortiOS feature differences between on-demand and BYOL license types.
+For example, a FortiGate-VM on-demand instance is packaged with Unified Threat Management protection and does not support VDOMs, whereas a FortiGate-VM BYOL instance supports greater protection levels and features depending on its contract.